-Updated as of March 26: Here's what's happening at the ASU Library in response to COVID-19.
+ASU Library is now open for remote services only in response to COVID-19.
 We encourage you to check back regularly; updates will be made as changes are implemented.

 The Arizona State University Library will continue to support students in every possible way during this period of online-only instruction at ASU.
-In addition to expanding some of our digital services, the ASU Library is prepared to fully harness the power of its digital learning tools and multiple resource delivery channels.
-Libraries are open on all ASU campuses with adjusted hours and limited access, and we are doing everything we can to ensure the safety of these spaces.
+In addition to expanding some of our digital services, such as Ask A Librarian, our online chat service, the library is prepared to fully harness the power of its remote learning tools.
+I encourage you to explore the vast digital landscape of the ASU Library and become a power user of this powerful system.
+If you get lost or need further support, help from a library professional is just a click, text, email or call away.
 Should you have any concerns, please reach out to me directly at email@example.com.

 Jim O'Donnell, University Librarian